 It is the responsibility of the Independent Reviewing Officer (IRO) to record the review.
 A written record of the decisions will be completed and circulated by the IRO to all participants within 5 working days of the meeting.
 This should also be sent to the Children's Social Care Manager who will consider the decisions made at the review - see Section 13, Review Decisions.

 The full written record of the review will be completed within 15 working days of the review.
 The full record should contain an accurate and comprehensive record of the meeting, or meetings, which constituted the review and of the views of all those who attended or were consulted as part of the review process.
 The record should also reflect the review process for a designated long term foster placement where a meeting did not take place.
-Children's Social Care case support will send copies out to all relevant parties who have provided their full name and address on the attendance sheet within 20 working days of the completion of the review.
+Children's Social Care case support will send copies out to all relevant parties, as determined by the social worker and IRO, within 20 working days of the completion of the review.

 The decisions should have any identifying details removed as necessary, for example, exceptionally, the address of the placement.